anthonykasza/hdc_experiments/README.md

   - a single vector can represent constituent vectors which represent 1grams, 2grams, 3grams ... infi-grams
 - timeseries
   - discretized timeseries can be converted to ngrams and then analyzed the same way as language
+  - continuous (streaming) time can be constructed using a lookback window of correlated vectors
+    - eventHD
+      - see Figure 2.B for a pictoral representation of continuous-time hvs
+    - for a window of time +/- N
+      1. generate an hv
+      2. wait N steps (seconds)
+      3. generate a new hv
+      4. substitute 1/N bits of the hv from step 1 towards the hv in step 3, repeat N times until you have N "level" hvs ranging from step 1 hv to step 3 hv
+      5. goto 2
+      - this can be done indefinitely to represent the indefiniteness of time's passage
+        - there *must* be some limit to the number of timesteps we can/should hold in memory
+      - bind the lookback-window hv (temporal information) with the signal hvs
+        - in the eventHD paper they use spatial data from a camera-like sensor
+- learning of centroids (class hv) is done by updating multiple centroids with each new sample
 - file similarity
   - encode byte-grams instead of letter-grams or word-grams
   - the byte-alphabet is larger than the letter-alphabet: [a-zA-Z]